Welcome to MEC Design Corp

 Creating Variations

-It’s common for designers to experiment with several variations of the logo, using various typographic options, to see if they fit with the rest of the design.
+It’s common for designers to experiment with several logo variations and typographic options to see if they fit with the rest of the design.
 Through this exploration, we can identify which font best carries the logo’s impact while staying true to the brand voice.

 Finalization and Delivery